We are a group of like-minded women who come out to have fun curling several days a week.

 Chair: Mario Fabbro

 Evening club curling takes place on Thursday evening.
-Game times are at 5:10, 7:15 and 9:15.
 There are 4 draws per season with each draw lasting 6 weeks.
 Each draw there is a draft to assign players to teams with the emphasis on meeting new people and networking within the club.

 Convenor: Phil Tomsett

 Evening Men’s also has a Flight night.
 As this is a competitive night, teams choose who they wish to play with and sign up prior to the season beginning.
-It is our largest league at the club with 42 teams registered last year To ensure that you are registered to play for the first draw, please ensure that your card of intent is filled out with your registration.
+It is our largest league at the club with 42 teams registered last year This league fills up fast so get registered early, even if you aren't sure of the team makeup yet.
 Someone will contact you prior to the season beginning to inform you of who you are playing with and when you play.

 Chair - Pat Simms